KingsMentor/RVcompose/README.md

 }
 ```

-this factory returns a list of models `MutableList<Field>` the ui can be updated with :
+this factory returns a list of models `MutableList<Field>` the ui is updated with :

 ```kotlin
 rv.getAdapter().updateFields(CustomerFactory.sampleUI())